 The COVID-19 pandemic has amplified issues that were already a struggle for many Calgary seniors: isolation, loneliness and concerns about mental health.
 Decreasing these challenges while being safe during the pandemic has presented new difficulties and we hope that simple measures like using the internet to connect with family and friends can buffer these challenges.
 This website offers relevant information for seniors and caregivers navigating isolation, loneliness and concerns around mental health in the midst of COVID19.
 To access the website please click here.

-As the weather gets warmer and the need for yard and lawn maintenance surfaces for Calgary seniors, we have created a Resource List for Home and Yard maintenance for Calgary Seniors, which can be downloaded here.
+As the weather gets warmer and the need for yard and lawn maintenance surfaces for Calgary seniors, we have created a Resource List for Home and Yard maintenance for Calgary Seniors.
+Check it out below or download a PDF version here.

 Our Statement on COVID-19